tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 prometheus           prometheus-prometheus-node-exporter-nxlff                 1/1     Running     0          4m33s
 ```

-Once it has run, lets do a sanity check that we can reach it and it has been seeded.
-First we need the IP address of the Gateway:
+To access the cluster we need the IP address of the Gateway:

 ```shell
 > kubectl get gateway -A